MelaniaZ4/MelaniaZ4/README.md

 - 👋 Hi, I’m Mel
-- 👀 I’m interested in Software development and learning new coding languages
+- 👀 I’m a Software Developmer
-- 🌱 I’m currently learning and working with Angular and Ionic
+- 🌱 I’m currently working a lot with Angular and Ionic
 - 📫 How to reach me: mela.brandes@gmail.com

 <!---